John-Abbott-College/6P3-Notes/wk6/11-iot-protocols.md

 When a client connects, it can provide the broker with a Last Will and Testament (LWT) message and topic.

-If the client disconnects ungracefully, the broker sends the LWT message on behalf of the client.
+If the client disconnects unexpectedly, the broker sends the LWT message on behalf of the client.

 **This message notifies other clients when a client disconnects unexpectedly.**